carlj/CJADatasource/README.md

 # CJADataSource

-Everyone is writing his own TableView DataSource that is block based, so here is mine.
+Everyone is writing his own TableView/CollectionView/PageViewController DataSource that is block based, so here is mine.

 # Usage